-As the facilitator is in the same room as the test participant they are able to build more rapport and put the user at ease.
+As the facilitator is in the same room as the test participant, they can build more rapport and put the user at ease.
 This helps to put the user in a more relaxed frame of mind allowing for a more ‘natural’ test to take place.
-The ability to engage in a more organic way with users allows the facilitator to get the most value from each test and go beyond the basic usability of a website in order to find out more about the needs and motivations of each participant.
+The ability to engage more organically with users allows the facilitator to get the most value from each test and go beyond the basic usability of a website to find out more about the needs and motivations of each participant.

 Stakeholders should be encouraged to attend these sessions so they can observe the tests live.

 In-person moderated testing is best for you if… you’re looking to get rich insights into your users’ needs and motivations as well as seeing how they interact with your website.